WTCN-computational-anatomy-group/mb/README.md

 Please ensure that: (1) the folder containing this repository (`diffeo-segment`) is placed in the `toolbox` folder of your SPM version; and (2), the folder is renamed to `mb`.

 ## Dependencies
-The algorithm is developed using MATLAB and relies on external functionality from the SPM12 software:
+The algorithm is developed using MATLAB and relies on external functionality from the SPM12 software.
+The following folders are therefore required downloads and need to be placed on the MATLAB search path (using `addpath`):
 * **SPM12:** Download from https://www.fil.ion.ucl.ac.uk/spm/software/download/.
-* **Shoot toolbox:** Add Shoot folder from the toolbox directory of the SPM source code.
+* **Shoot toolbox:** The Shoot folder from the toolbox directory of SPM12.
-* **Longitudinal toolbox:** Add Longitudinal folder from the toolbox directory of the SPM source code.
+* **Longitudinal toolbox:** The Longitudinal folder from the toolbox directory of SPM12.

 ## Example use cases
 This section contains example code demonstrating how the MB toolbox can be used for nonlinear image registration, spatial normalisation, tissue segmentation and bias-field correction. **Example 1** learns (or fits) the MB model from a population of MRI scans.
 Learning the MB model results in a bunch of tissue segmentations, bias-field corrected scans and forward deformations, aligning a template to each subject's scan (a combined nonlinear and rigid registration).
 The deformations can be used to warp a subject image to template space, or aligning two subjects' images together by composing their deformations.
 These two operations are demonstrated in **Example 2**.
 Finally, **Example 3** fits an already learned MB model to two subject MRIs.
 This is equivalent to registering to a pre-existing common space.
 Warping can then be done as shown in Example 2.
 For a full description of the model settings, see `demo_mb.m`.